Stichting-AllianceBlock-Foundation/eth-pos-devnet/README.md

 INFO [08-19|00:44:42.747] Chain head was updated                   number=53 hash=ee046e..e56b0c root=815538..801014 elapsed="821.084µs"
 ```

+We have also added a small  postman collection so you can test the services at [go-eth-stake.postman_collection.json](./go-eth-stake.postman_collection.json)

 # Available Features

 - Starts from the Capella Ethereum hard fork